 I moved into my home on 2 September and the transaction details are still not registered.
 Should I be concerned?
 My conveyancing solicitor in Bedlington advises it would be dealt with inside ten days.
 Are titles in Bedlington particularly slow to register?

-As far as conveyancing in Bedlington registration is no faster or slower than anywhere else in the country.
-Rather than based on location, timeframes can differ subject to the party submitting the application, whether there are errors and whether the Land registry communicate with any 3rd parties.
-Currently in the region of 80% of such applications are fully dealt with in less than three weeks but occasionally there can be longer hold-ups.
-Historically registration takes place after the buyer is living at the premises therefore post completion formalities is not usually an essential issue but where there is a degree of urgency associated with the registration then you or your solicitor could contact the land registry and explain the circumstances.
+As far as conveyancing in Bedlington is concerned, registration is no quicker or slower than anywhere else in England and Wales.
+Rather than based on location, timescales can vary depending on who lodges the application, whether there are errors and if the Land registry communicate with any interested parties.
+At present in the region of three quarters of such applications are fully dealt with within two weeks but some can be subject to extensive delays.
+Registration is effected once the new owner is living at the property thus 'speed' is not always top priority yet where there is a degree of urgency associated with the registration then you or your solicitor can communicate with the Registry to express the reasoning for an expedited registration.

 Am I better off to choose a Bedlington conveyancing practitioner who is local to the property I am hoping to buy?
 We have a good friend who can perform the conveyancing but her office is 200miles away.